BitcoinDesign/Bitcoin-Core-App/index.md

 - Pull requests are likely set to signet, the switch to mainnet will come soon

 #### Test the latest code
 This is the latest code that has been reviewed and merged code, but not a milestone, tag, or release.
+- Log in to GitHub
-Navigate to the [Actions page](https://github.com/bitcoin-core/gui-qml/actions) no GitHub.
-Find the latest successful "Merge" entry.
-Scroll down to artifacts and download the one for your operating system.
+- Navigate to the [Actions page](https://github.com/bitcoin-core/gui-qml/actions?query=is%3Asuccess){:target="_blank"}
+- Find the latest successful "Merge" entry and click it
+- Scroll down to artifacts and download the one for your operating system

 ##### A note for Apple Silicon macOS devices